networkoptix/nx_open/readme.md

     git checkout master # The master branch contains a universal requirements.txt. pip install -r requirements.txt
     ```
-    On Windows, run `pip` as an Administrator; on Linux - relogin to make ~/.local/bin/ appear on
+    On Windows, run `pip` as an Administrator; on Linux - re-login to make ~/.local/bin/ appear on
     PATH.
 - **Linux:** Build and runtime dependencies:
     ```